-On 29 August 2018 and following receipt of approval from the Central Bank of Ireland, the Company executed an ancillary own-funds transaction within the meaning of the Solvency II Directive (2009/138/EC).
-This took the form of issued but unpaid share capital callable on demand and the counterparty was the Company's immediate parent undertaking, RSAI Ltd. This AOF facility remained available to the Company throughout the 2021 financial year, and during the year it was re-approved until 2025, and had the effect of increasing the Company's available own-funds under Solvency II by €90m.
+On 22 March 2022 and following receipt of approval from the Central Bank of Ireland, the Company executed an ancillary own-funds transaction within the meaning of the Solvency II Directive (2009/138/EC).
+This took the form of issued but unpaid share capital callable on demand and the counterparty was the Company's immediate parent undertaking, RSAI Ltd. This AOF facility remained available to the Company throughout the 2022 financial year.
+This had the effect of increasing the Company's available own-funds under Solvency II by €90m.
 These shares represent an off-balance sheet arrangement.